Graduation and Senior Year Planning

 - Students must successfully earn at least 120 credits.

-- Students must have fulfilled all the pre-major and general requirements of the Rutgers School of Business-Camden, and the specific requirements of the major program of study.
+- Students must have fulfilled all major prerequisite, general education and major requirements, with appropriate grades as listed on their curriculum worksheet, of the Rutgers School of Business-Camden, and the specific requirements of the major program of study.

 - Students must complete 30 of their final 42 credits at Rutgers Camden, including at least 12 credits in the major.